 The CoastalRes methodology was developed using local case studies and the entire coast of England as a case study, and demonstrates the practicality of formalising and quantifying resilience at multiple scales.
 This 12-month project was funded by the SPF UK Climate Resilience Programme and led by Principal Investigator Prof Robert Nicholls of the University of Southampton.

-A prototype web portal funded by a UKCR Impact project entitled Enhancing community engagement in the adoption of coastal resilience, which will allow users to assign their own weightings to the different contributions to resilience, is currently being tested by University of Southampton researchers and is likely to be available later in 2022.
+A prototype web portal funded by a UKCR Impact project entitled Enhancing community engagement in the adoption of coastal resilience, which will allow users to assign their own weightings to the different contributions to resilience, has been produced by University of Southampton researchers.

 A Met Office Climate Service Pilot on Improving Coastal Resilience is co-developing with potential users a coastal resilience service by further developing the existing UKCP18 Sea Level Rise tool and methodology and combining with other relevant data such as tide gauge data or with surge and wave modelling outputs.
 This included the Met Office Coastal Decider tool (not publicly available).